 The Basic WooCommerce offers functionality to choose one of the 4 product types, namely:

-- Simple – As obvious a simple product.
+- Simple – As obvious as a simple product.
 Suitable for products that have static pricing and no variants like Sports accessories, Kitchenware, etc.

 - Variable – These are the products where customers can choose variations like color, size, etc. Custom attributes can be easily defined and set as variables.
 Each variable can have a different price as well.
 Suitable for clothes, shoes, apparel, etc.